kafran/kafran.codes/about.md

 layout: page
 ---

-Hey there,
+Hello,
-Kafran here 👋🏼🙂.
+I'm Kafran 👋🏼🙂.

+Here's a little about me:

-* I build native apps for iOS with SwiftUI since iOS 13.
+* I have been building native apps for iOS using SwiftUI since the release of iOS 13.
+* I use Go for backend development.
+* Though proficient in Python, I primarily use it for data analysis.
+* For web development, I prefer SSR using Tailwind CSS and HTMX.
-* I live in João Pessoa, on the northeast coast of Brazil.
+* I'm based in João Pessoa, a vibrant city on the northeast coast of Brazil.
-* I like to build IoT things with my best friend.
+* My best friend and I love working on IoT projects in our spare time.
+  * We use a Raspberry Pi running Linux and Go services, and
+  * A BBC Microbit driven by TinyGo.

+<iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/4nSf3Ob_h1U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-All the photos and drawings featured on this website are from my own unless otherwise stated.
+All the photos and drawings featured on this website are my own, unless stated otherwise.